2022 Mission of Mercy Q&A

 When and where is the next Illinois Mission of Mercy?

-The next IL MOM is scheduled for June 18-19, 2021 at Rock Valley College’s Physical Education Center in Rockford, Illinois
+The next IL MOM is tentatively scheduled for 2022 in Rockford, Illinois

 What are the IL MOM hours of operation?